-WIFTV is now offering a Tricksters and Writers program for women living in the region of North Vancouver Island.
+WIFTV is currently offering a Tricksters and Writers program for women living in the region of North Vancouver Island.
 This program is presented by the Island North Film Commission and includes workshops, readings and story editing consultations.

 Members of the Tricksters and Writers team recently visited Kamloops and Enderby to offer screenwriting seminars for Indigenous women living in these areas.
-We also consulted with the community and are in progress on the development of a program to offer here in the near future.
+We also consulted with the community and developed of a program to offer in this area.
 TELUS STORYHIVE has supported our Thompson Nicola initiatives and support was also received from the Thompson River University and the Thompson Nicola Film Commission.

 Tricksters and Writers was developed by WIFTV with Doreen Manuel and Peggy Thompson.

 Doreen Manuel is a respected Secwepemc/Ktunaxa First Nations filmmaker, as well as the Director of the Nat and Flora Bosa Centre for Film & Animation.
 She is the sixth child of Grand Chief Dr. George Manuel and Marceline Manuel.
 Doreen is a graduate of the Aboriginal Film and Television Diploma Program at Capilano University and is the recipient of the Governor General of Canada Bronze Medal Award for academic excellence for her studies in AFTP.
 She has an extensive background working in First Nations education and community development in both rural and urban centres.
 Doreen comes from a long line of oral historians and factual storytellers from her First Nations traditional background.
 She has experience directing for television and was the Canadian Correspondent for the Native Heartbeat a USA Native American news magazine program.
 She spent 13 years as the Coordinator/Instructor of the Indigenous Independent Digital Filmmaking program at Capilano University.
 She is a Matriarch with the IM4 virtual reality program and on the Board of Directors of Knowledge Network.
 She also owns and operates Running Wolf Productions.